Kirby Smart

 Kirby Paul Smart (born December 23, 1975) is an American football coach and former player.
-He is the current head football coach of the Georgia Bulldogs, his alma mater.
-As head coach, he led the Bulldogs to back-to-back National Championship victories in 2022 and 2023.
+He is the current head football coach at the University of Georgia, his alma mater.
+As head coach, he led the Bulldogs to back-to-back national championships in 2021 and 2022.

 Early life

-Smart was born in Montgomery, Alabama, and grew up in Bainbridge, Georgia.
+Smart was born in Montgomery, Alabama, to Sonny and Sharon Smart, and grew up in Bainbridge, Georgia.
+He has a brother, Karl and a sister, Kendall.
+His father, Sonny Smart, was a high school football coach and coached Smart in high school.
 Smart began his playing career at Bainbridge High School and went on to play college football at the University of Georgia, where he was teammates with defensive linemen Antonio Cochran, Emarlos Leroy, linebacker Brandon Tolbert, Pro Football Hall of Fame cornerback Champ Bailey, and Super Bowl MVP Hines Ward.
 Smart was a four-year letterman at defensive back for Georgia and a first-team All-SEC selection as a senior.
-He finished his career with 13 interceptions, which ranks fourth all-time at Georgia, and led the Bulldogs with six interceptions in 1997 and five in 1998.
+He finished his career with 13 interceptions, which ranked fourth all-time at Georgia, and led the Bulldogs with six interceptions in 1997 and five in 1998.
 He was also a four-time member of the SEC Academic Honor Roll.
-Smart graduated from Georgia in 1999 with a degree in finance.
-He went undrafted in the 1999 NFL Draft and signed a free-agent contract with the Indianapolis Colts.
+Smart graduated from the Terry College of Business in 1998 with a bachelor's degree in finance.
+He went undrafted in the 1999 NFL draft and signed a free-agent contract with the Indianapolis Colts.
 He spent the 1999 preseason with the team but was cut before the start of the regular season.
 In 2003, Kirby attended Florida State University for graduate school.

 Coaching career

 Early career

 Smart began his coaching career with the University of Georgia in 1999, serving as an administrative assistant.
-He then moved to Valdosta State where he spent one season as defensive backs coach before being promoted to defensive coordinator for the 2001 season.
+He moved to Valdosta State where he spent one season as defensive backs coach before being promoted to defensive coordinator for the 2001 season.
 From 2002 to 2003, Smart worked as a graduate assistant under Bobby Bowden at Florida State while pursuing a master's degree.
 He received his master's degree from FSU in 2003.
 Smart then spent one season as defensive backs coach at LSU under head coach Nick Saban in 2004.
 Smart rejoined the Georgia Bulldogs football program to serve as running backs coach for the 2005 season.
 His only season in the NFL came in 2006, during which time he coached under Saban again, this time as the Miami Dolphins safeties coach.